McLean, Virginia: Highways and roads

 The Capital Beltway, George Washington Memorial Parkway, Interstate 66, Dulles Access Road, Dolley Madison Boulevard/Chain Bridge Road, Georgetown Pike, and Old Dominion Drive all run through McLean.

 Subways and buses

 The Washington Metro's Silver Line is southwest of downtown McLean.
 Both the Silver and Orange lines physically enter the borders in between East Falls Church and West Falls Church.
 The McLean station on the Silver Line is in the McLean CDP but lies along VA Route 123 about two miles west of downtown McLean.
 Other Metro stations nearby include West Falls Church on the Orange Line, East Falls Church on both the Silver and Orange Lines, and the station on the Silver Line, which also has a McLean address.

 WMATA (Metrobus) and Fairfax Connector each have several bus routes traveling through McLean, including routes connecting downtown McLean with the McLean Metrorail station.

-Notable people

-Current or prior residents of McLean include: